ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-set-data-updates/index.md

 - Updating data via [Transactions](/data-update-transactions/) API.
 - Updating data via [Async Transactions](/data-update-high-frequency/) API.
-- Changes when using [Immutable Data](/immutable-data/) (as this uses Transactions underneath the hood).
+- Changes to Row Data and providing [Row ID](/row-ids/) (as this uses Transactions underneath the hood).

 Filter values are refreshed when data is updated using any of these methods.